 - Learning disabilities

-Throughout the changing course of the disease, a well-coordinated multidisciplinary care, strong provider-patient relationship, and an individualized care plan is recommended.
+Throughout the changing course of the disease, well-coordinated multidisciplinary care, strong provider-patient relationship and an individualized care plan is recommended.

 Emery-Dreifuss Muscular Dystrophy (EDMD)